Skip to main content

 <svg class="maze" xmlns="http://www.w3.org/2000/svg">

-<path stroke-width="0.15" fill="none" d="" />
+<path d="" />

 </svg>

-I am also setting the stroke-width to 0.15.
+I am setting the stroke-width to 0.15.
 Technically, what looks like walls in the final maze are actually the corridors, but the aesthetic is the same.
 Please don’t tell anyone that my maze is a lie.

 The JavaScript